Viir/bots-test-github/guide/botengine-guides-overview.md

 + Syntax highlighting of code blocks - How to format code on the forum: https://forum.botengine.org/t/syntax-highlighting-of-code-blocks-how-to-format-code-on-the-forum/738

-## App Examples
+## Bot Examples

 Wondering what outcome you can expect from following the guides?
-Below is a list of example apps.
+Below is a list of example bots.
 You can test them for free:

 + [EVE Online mining bot](https://to.botengine.org/guide/app/eve-online-mining-bot)